Table of Contents

 - What is the prognosis of fungal nails?

 Efinaconazole (Jublia) is a medication approved in 2014.
-It is a topical (applied to the skin) antifungal used for the local treatment of fungal infections of the toenails.
-Daily application is required for 48 weeks.
+It is a topical (applied to the skin) antifungal used for the local treatment of toenail fungus due to two most common fungal species affecting nails (Trichophyton rubrum and Trichophyton mentagrophytes).
+Once-daily application is required for 48 weeks.

-Tavaborole (Kerydin) is another new medication that is indicated for onychomycosis of the toenails due to Trichophyton rubrum or Trichophyton mentagrophytes.
-Daily use for 48 weeks is also required.
+Tavaborole (Kerydin) is another new medication that is indicated for onychomycosis of the toenails.
+This medicine has the same indication as efinaconazole.
+It also requires application once daily for 48 weeks.
 Continue Reading